 Debts of the marriage often outlive the marriage itself.

-Left-over debts are nothing but trouble.
+And, those left-over debts are nothing but trouble.

 Joint account remained open after divorce

-- divorce final for decades.
+- divorce has been final for decades.

 - no balance on joint line of credit when the spouses divorced

 When my client hit a rough patch, she accessed the left-over line of credit, big time.
 But it wasn’t enough to avoid the need for bankruptcy.